dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-5 Sampling.md

   ...
 ```

 Most profilers with a Graphical User Interface (GUI), like the Intel VTune Profiler, can show source code and associated assembly side-by-side.
-Also, there are tools that can visualize the output of Linux `perf` raw data with a rich graphical interface similar to Intel Vtune and other tools.
+Also, there are tools that can visualize the output of Linux `perf` raw data with a rich graphical interface similar to Intel VTune and other tools.
 You'll see all that in more details in chapter 7.

 [TODO]: Sampling techniques squash valuable information, not allowing us to detect abnormal behaviors.